-&lt;sup>2 BCBS issued this supervisory guidance to address how the ECL model should interact with a bank's overall credit risk management practices.
+2 BCBS issued this supervisory guidance to address how the ECL model should interact with a bank's overall credit risk management practices.
 It contains eight principles for banks on robust governance, methodologies, credit risk rating processes, experienced credit judgement and adequacy of allowance, ECL model validation, common data and risk disclosures.
 The guidance sets out sound credit risk practices associated with the implementation and application of the ECL model, and is intended to complement the applicable accounting standards.

-&lt;sup>3 For the purpose of this Notice, a credit exposure is considered credit-impaired if one or more events that have a detrimental impact on the estimated future cash flows of that credit exposure have occurred, and the credit exposure fulfils the definition of credit-impaired financial asset in FRS 109.
+3 For the purpose of this Notice, a credit exposure is considered credit-impaired if one or more events that have a detrimental impact on the estimated future cash flows of that credit exposure have occurred, and the credit exposure fulfils the definition of credit-impaired financial asset in FRS 109.

-- (a) a systematic, comprehensive and consistently applied process to identify on a timely basis, all credit exposures that are credit-impaired; and - (b) sound and robust ECL estimation methodologies that will yield timely and prudent estimates of the amount of loss allowance required for each credit exposure that is assessed by the merchant bank to be credit-impaired. - 6.2.2 A merchant bank shall ensure that any loss allowance for a credit-impaired exposure is based on a reasonable and well-documented estimate of the net present value of the future cash flows that the merchant bank determines to be recoverable from the borrower based on the historical loss experience of the merchant bank for similar credit exposures, taking into consideration current conditions and forecasts of future conditions that did not affect the period on which the historical data is based.
-Any decision by the merchant bank to deviate from an estimate that is based on the historical loss experience of the merchant bank shall be supported by assessment of the nature of the collateral or other circumstances that distinguish the credit exposure from similarly rated credit exposures. - 6.2.3 In cases where there is limited historical loss experience or where such credit loss data is no longer relevant to the current circumstances, a merchant bank shall draw on its experience and exercise its expert judgement to derive a best estimate of the future cash flows that it expects to recover on that credit exposure.
+experience of the bank for similar credit exposures, taking into consideration current conditions and forecasts of future conditions that did not affect the period on which the historical data is based.
+Any decision by the bank to deviate from an estimate that is based on the historical loss experience of the bank shall be supported by assessment of the nature of the collateral or other circumstances that distinguish the credit exposure from similarly rated credit exposures.

+6.2.3 In cases where there is limited historical loss experience or where such credit loss data is no longer relevant to the current circumstances, a bank shall draw on its experience and exercise its expert judgement to derive a best estimate of the future cash flows that it expects to recover on that credit exposure.